Daily Yomiuri

 the wines are extremely good.
 It's a shame they are so hard to buy in Tokyo.

-For dessert, there is a selection of exquisite-looking Arab pastries and very
+For dessert, there is a selection of exquisite-looking Arab pastries and

 strong coffees.
 But the best way to round off the meal is with a mint tea,